I am a journalist and photographer who has lived and worked across northern England, from the Tyne to the Mersey.

 Liverpool in particular has a strong photographic culture including E Chambre Hardman, Frank Lenhan, Bernard Fallon and Tom Woods and this blog includes some of my own images taken on Merseyside.

-Scottish and Irish photography has also provided great inspiration, including the rich body of photojournalism covering gaelic games and culture, and Ireland’s county-based amateur Gaelic Athletic Association (GAA).
+Beyond England, Scottish and Irish photography has also provided great inspiration, including the rich body of photo-journalism covering gaelic games and culture, especially Ireland’s county-based amateur Gaelic Athletic Association (GAA).
+The GAA’s influence on Irish life is vast.
+There is not a parish in Ireland without a GAA club or presence.
+In addition to sport, it promotes Irish music and language.
+The Corrs are an example of musicians who were nurtured by the GAA.

 I have given talks about my photography and journalism.
 For further details, email firstname.lastname@example.org or call 07748 168916.